Heading to Redang Island?

 How To Go To Redang Island From…

-Below you can find exact instructions for – Redang Island how to get there from Penang and Langkawi.
+Below you can find exact instructions for how to get to Redang from Penang and Langkawi.
 If you are coming from Kuala Lumpur, read our instructions here.

 Penang to Redang Island

-The distance from Penang to Redang island is approximately 480km and as with everywhere else, is no direct Penang to Redang flight.
+The distance from Penang to Redang island is approximately 480km and there is no direct Penang to Redang flight.

-In terms of how to go Pulau Redang from Penang, you’ll need to fly from Penang to Kuala Terengganu via Kuala Lumpur with times starting from 3 hours (see schedules here) or you can fly directly to Kota Bharu.
-Whichever airport you arrive in, from there you’ll travel overland by taxi or bus.
+In terms of how to go Pulau Redang from Penang, you’ll need to fly either from Penang to Redang via Kuala Lumpur or to Kuala Terengganu via Kuala Lumpur with times starting from five hours (see schedules here).

 Once you are in Kuala Terengganu, you can follow the instructions here.